vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Materials/Rendering Issues/Transparent To Cutout.md

 The Standard shader has an Cutout [Rendering Mode](https://docs.unity3d.com/Manual/StandardShaderMaterialParameterRenderingMode.html).
 The Unlit shader has a Cutout variant.
 ![Built-in Cutout Material](built-in-cutout-mat.png)
-Custom shaders should render to depth, ie. `ZWrite On` (default), and ideally be in the AlphaTest [render queue](https://docs.unity3d.com/Manual/SL-SubShaderTags.html) (default).
+Custom shaders should render to depth, `ZWrite On` (default), and ideally be in the AlphaTest [render queue](https://docs.unity3d.com/Manual/SL-SubShaderTags.html) (default).
 HLSL shader programs should implement the `clip()` function in the fragment pass.
 Surface shaders must provide `alphatest:VariableName`.
 See [optional parameters](https://docs.unity3d.com/Manual/SL-SurfaceShaders.html) and look for examples of Alpha Clip shaders.